|

 Schenker's publications are many.

-who started off as a cellist and became a conductor with great
+as a cellist and became a conductor with a great sense for

-timing and he had control over the execution when conducting
+timing, and he had full control over the execution when conducting

 many a composition.
 Carl Bamberger migrated to the USA and